kenkenen/stelligent-u/00-dev-environment/README.md

 1. Install git in Cloud9.

-1. Clone the repository to your Cloud9 environment.
+2. Clone the repository to your Cloud9 environment.
 To gain access to the repository try using either
    [token authentication](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/)
    or an [SSH key](https://help.github.com/articles/connecting-to-github-with-ssh/).

+> Completed in IntelliJ.
+Reproducing in Cloud9.
+Setup my ssh key.
+I need to commit the changes I've made so far before
+> I can clone this repo.

 ### Retrospective 0.1